aldaris/opensso/products/webagents/docs/SunOS/apache/README.txt

 source distribution form and must be built locally before they can be used.
 The libraries needed for compiling OpenSSO sources are:

-        - Sun Studio 11 Compiler for Solari Sparc
+        - Sun Studio 11 Compiler for Solaris Sparc
         - make 3.80
         - LIBXML2 2.6.23
         - NSS 3.11